Oohwo/hopefully-minesweeper/README.md

 4) The script uses NumPy to create the Minesweeper box (a 2d-array).
 To install, type `py -m pip install numpy`
 5) Run `hopefully_minesweeper.py`

+You can also open this in your preferred coding IDE and run the file.

 ## Roadmap
+- [x] Made a scuffed version of Minesweeper
+- [x] Cried a little bit
+- [x] Drank boba
-- [] White-space functionality
+- [ ] White-space functionality
-- [] Arrow-keys to navigate
+- [ ] Arrow-keys to navigate
-- [] lol potential YouTube video explaining the process of me creating it that would be funny
+- [ ] Potential YouTube video of the coding process